AlphaBravoCompany/blog.alphabravo.io/content/posts/2021/12-08-multiple-kubeconfig.md

 ---
 <!--more-->

-Scaling beyond managing a single Kubernetes cluster from the CLI get hard quickly.
+Scaling beyond managing a single Kubernetes cluster from the CLI gets hard quickly.

 Even after digging in on the [official documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/), we feel that the process is just too complex to use efficiently on a daily basis.